CrossRealms/Splunk-Integration-for-Lansweeper/TA-lansweeper-add-on-for-splunk/README.md

 RELEASE NOTES
 -------------
+Version 1.4.0 (Oct 2023)
+* Fixed the issue with token expires every 24 hours and had to manually configure the Add-on again.

 Version 1.3.1 (Sep 2022)
 * Handled the Lansweeper API issue.
     * What was the issue?: As recently noticed (Sep 2022) Lansweeper API removed the field "_id" from the API response.
 The Lansweeper API Document still does not mention anything about this change on it.